 Our new enthusiasm was tempered by the fact that we were now at least 20 miles behind our class leaders.
 We knew this because all 432 boats in the race were equipped with transponders that updated every boat’s position on the hour with an immediate display on the internet.
 With good cell phone reception on Lake Michigan, every contestant—for the first time in history—could tell where they stood in relation to their competitors.

 Up to this point, our frustration was so great that all we wanted to do was sail the hell out of Adagio all the way to the finish line, which was still over 200 miles away.
 We had little hope of catching up to our fleet.

 Perhaps Murphy decided to give us a break or we just got lucky, but we managed to work our way through the fleet over the next 30 hours to become the second multihull to finish, coming in behind the 60′ trimaran Earth Voyager.
 Even though we corrected out to fifth place on rating, this was a moral victory; we were proud of our seamanship, response to adversity and drive to keep old Adagio in the hunt in her 39th season.

-¹For a number of years we’ve been juicing up WEST SYSTEM 105/205 with G/5 to speed cure.
+¹For a number of years we’ve been juicing up WEST SYSTEM 105/205 with G/5 Five-Minute Adhesive to speed cure.
 Initial test data shows little loss of physical properties at the 2-to-1 ratio we used on the pole repair.
-When blending 105/205 with G/5 Adhesive, it’s important to meter the G/5 resin/hardener mix at the correct ratio and the 105/205 at the correct ratio before blending all together.
+When blending 105/205 with G/5 Adhesive, it’s important to separately meter the G/5 resin/hardener mix at the correct ratio and the 105/205 at the correct ratio before blending all together.
 Contact the technical staff if you have any questions about blending WEST SYSTEM epoxies.
-We will of course continue to break things, experiment, do our research and publish articles on the subject.
+We will, of course, continue to break things, experiment, do our research, and publish articles on the subject.